docker-archive/classicswarm/docs/install-w-machine.md

         manager   *        virtualbox   Running   tcp://192.168.99.100:2376           v1.9.1

 2. Your client should still be pointing to Docker Engine on `manager`.
-Use the following syntax to run a Swarm container as the primary Swarm manager on `manager`.
+Use the following syntax to run a Swarm container as the primary manager on `manager`.

         $ docker run -d -p <your_selected_port>:3376 -t -v /var/lib/boot2docker:/certs:ro swarm manage -H 0.0.0.0:3376 --tlsverify --tlscacert=/certs/ca.pem --tlscert=/certs/server.pem --tlskey=/certs/server-key.pem token://<cluster_id>